 - Openness – The participant would attend the group from the comfort of their home, encouraging them to be more open and comfortable.

-- Easier Recruitment – Due to its convenience, it would be easier to recruit more elusive participants like key opinion leaders, professionals, lecturers, politicians etc.
+- Easier Recruitment – Due to convenience, recruiting more elusive participants, like key opinion leaders, professionals, lecturers, politicians, etc., would be easier.

 - Recording – Use the video/audio recording from the session to illustrate a point or spice up your presentation.
 It is also helpful for the transcriber as it would be easier to lip-read from the video footage.

-- Better participation – In a typical focus group, sometimes it is not easy to manage different types of participants.
+- Better participation – In a typical focus group, it is sometimes difficult to manage different types of participants.
 Those who are shy might try to hide and keep themselves as far away as possible from the moderator.
-But in an online focus group, everyone is right in front of you.
+But in an online focus group, everyone is right before you.

 Disadvantages of Online Focus Group

 - High Dependency on Good Internet Connectivity – You need a good and stable internet connection.
-Not just you, but all the participants, your clients and your teammates too.
+Not just you but all the participants, your clients and your teammates.
 Otherwise, you would spend much time and effort sorting out technical issues during the session.

 - Distraction –The distraction is real.
 Do not underestimate the meows and your neighbours.